 We hadn’t really decided where we were going and this forced us to sit down and spend our weekend decided and booking hotels.
-Fortunately booking.com has loads of hotels that offer free cancellation.
+Fortunately, booking.com has loads of hotels that offer free cancellation.
 Although we tried to plan and book our hotels as accurately as possible, our plans did change and I was so grateful we could cancel them for free.

 Our second attempt was also refused the first time around as my name wasn’t on the booking.com confirmation email.
-Fortunately I was able to fix this and email them the confirmation but not after some stress of them not receiving the emails etc etc.
+Fortunately, I was able to fix this and email them the confirmation but not after some stress of them not receiving the emails etc, etc.

-Oh and not only is the process a little bit of a nightmare, it’s bloomin’ expensive too!
+Oh and not only is the process a little bit of a nightmare, but it’s also bloomin’ expensive too!
 Postage alone costs £7.99 by guaranteed delivery (which you’ll want as you have to send your passport off) and the visa is at least £150 for UK citizens.